Cohomology ring of the flag variety vs Chow cohomology ring of the Gelfand-Zetlin toric variety: Review of intersection theory on toric and flag varieties

 \section{Review of intersection theory on toric and flag varieties}

 In this section we recall some basic facts about Chow rings and Chow cohomology rings of toric and flag varieties.

 For an algebraic variety $X$ and $1 \leq k \leq n = \dim(X)$, the $k$-th Chow group $A_k(X)$ is the group generated by algebraic $k$-cycles on $X$, that is, formal sums of irreducible $k$-dimensional subvarieties in $X$, modulo rational equivalence.
-Two $k$-cycles are are called rational equivalent if their difference is the divisor of a rational function on a $(k+1)$-dimensional subvariety.
-The total Chow group of $X$ is $A^*(X)=\bigoplus_{k=0}^n A_k(X)$.
+Two $k$-cycles are equivalent if their difference is the divisor of a rational function on a $(k+1)$-dimensional subvariety, and the rational equivalence is the equivalence relation generated by this.
+The total Chow group of $X$ is $A_*(X)=\bigoplus_{k=0}^n A_k(X)$.
 When $X$ is smooth we let $A^k(X) = A_{n-k}(X)$ and $A^*(X) = \bigoplus_{k=0}^n A^k(X)$.
-In this case, the transverse intersection of subvarieties gives a well-defined multiplication on $A^*(X)$ making it into a graded algebra (\cite{fulton2013intersection}[Proposition 8.3]) called the Chow ring of $X$.
-More generally, for a commutative ring $R$, one can define the Chow groups $A_k(X, R)$ and the Chow ring $A^*(X, R)$ for $X$ is smooth.
+In this case, the transverse intersection of subvarieties gives a well-defined multiplication on $A^*(X)$ making it into a graded algebra called the Chow ring of $X$ (\cite[Proposition 8.3]{fulton2013intersection}).
+More generally, for a commutative ring $R$, one can define the Chow groups $A_k(X, R)$ and the Chow ring $A^*(X, R)$ whenever $X$ is smooth.

 In general, for a smooth variety $X$, the cohomology ring $H^*(X)$ and the Chow ring $A^*(X)$ are different.
-Nevertheless, for some nice varieties $X$ these algebras are naturally isomorphic.
+Nevertheless, for some nice varieties $X$ these algebras are naturally isomorphic ({\cite[Example 19.1.11]{fulton2013intersection}}).

-\begin{Th}[\cite{fulton2013intersection}[Example 19.1.11] Suppose $X$ has a paving by affine cells then $H^*(X)$ and $A^*(X)$ are naturally isomorphic. \end{Th} The above theorem in particular applies to smooth toric varieties and the flag variety $\FL_n$.
+\begin{Th} Suppose $X$ is smooth and has a paving by affine cells, then $H^*(X)$ and $A^*(X)$ are naturally isomorphic. \end{Th} The above theorem in particular applies to complete smooth toric varieties and the flag variety $\FL_n$.